smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 identifying and scaling latent variables in SEM and MACS models.
 *Structural Equation Modeling*, *13*(1), 59-72.

-This example shows how to set constraints for different methods of identification and scaling in latent variable models, and, though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance in a two-group model.
+This shows how to set constraints for different methods of identification and scaling in latent variable models, and, though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance in a two-group model.
 Also, the